louis-perez/flutter-basic-app/README.md

 # List of Apps

 ## basic_app
 Contains two apps combined.
 The dice apps, and the Flutter Quiz app.
-Project is done throughout June 24 ~ 28 2024.
+The project is done throughout June 24 ~ 28 2024.
+This covers the 1st and 2nd section of the tutorial.

 ## expense_app
 Contains the expense tracker apps.
 User able to add new expense data.
 Remove the expense by sliding the item (using dismissable).
 A chart bar will also appear listing users expense data.
 The project is done throughout July 1  ~ July 5 2024.
+This covers the 5th section of the tutorial.